mberjans/websearch_agent/docs/websearch_agent_documentation.md

 - Answer quality evaluation with multiple metrics
 - Comprehensive logging and error handling
 - Modular and extensible architecture
+- **Flexible provider selection:** You can run any subset of search modules (e.g., only Selenium) via CLI or configuration.
+The orchestrator will skip unavailable or misconfigured modules and continue with available ones.

 ## System Architecture